Snow White and the Madness of Truth

 Snow White and the Madness of Truth (Snövit och sanningens vansinne) was a 2004 item of installation art by Swedish, Israeli-born composer and musician Dror Feiler and his Swedish wife, artist Gunilla Sköld-Feiler.
 Feiler and Sköld-Feiler created the visuals and the music for the artwork together, which was installed in the Swedish History Museum in Stockholm, Sweden.

-The installation consisted of a long pool of water coloured blood red, upon which floated a small white boat named "Snövit" ("Snow White") carrying a smiling portrait of Hanadi Jaradat, a Palestinian suicide bomber who murdered 21 people.
+The installation consisted of a long pool of water coloured blood red, upon which floated a small white boat named "Snövit" ("Snow White") carrying a smiling portrait of Hanadi Jaradat, a Palestinian suicide bomber who killed 21 Jewish and Arab Israelis, and injured 51 more.

 A text was written on the walls, and the sound of Bach's Mein Herze schwimmt im Blut (Cantata 199) played in the background.
 This piece begins with the words, "My heart swims in blood / because the brood of my sins / in God's holy eyes / makes me into a monster".
 According to the artists, the installation was made to "call attention to how weak people left alone can be capable of horrible things".

-The artwork became the centre of some controversy when then Israeli ambassador to Sweden, Zvi Mazel, vandalized it claiming that it "glorified suicide bombers," and was "an expression of hatred for the Israeli people."
-Reactions to the piece have been compared to reactions to Steve Earle's song "John Walker's Blues", which appeared on his 2002 album Jerusalem.
+The artwork became the centre of some controversy when then Israeli ambassador to Sweden, Zvi Mazel, vandalized it, claiming that it "glorified suicide bombers" and was "an expression of hatred for the Israeli people."
+Journalist Sverker Lenas compared the reactions to those in the US about Steve Earle's song "John Walker's Blues", which appeared on his 2002 album Jerusalem.
+As an attempt to expose the moral panic resulting from the phenomenon of hasty misinterpretation followed by reactionary judgment, he explained: